Powerlearnproject/se-day1-assignment-Mwenje/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-A sytematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
-This enablesthe creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

-Identify and describe at least three key milestones in the evolution of software engineering. development of programming languages (e.g., Fortran, C),he establishment of software engineering as a discipline in the 1960s and he advent of structured programming in the 1970s
+Identify and describe at least three key milestones in the evolution of software engineering.

+1. Milestones include the development of programming languages (e.g., Fortran, C).
+2. The establishment of software engineering as a discipline in the 1960s
+3. The advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 Requirements: Gathering and documenting user needs and system requirements.